HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Prerequisites

-To use the capabilities of OpenSearch, it is required to have a DX deployment running inside Kubernetes.
-This DX deployment must at least contain DX Core because it contains the Web Content Manager (WCM) and is used for ACL lookup.
+To use OpenSearch, your HCL Digital Experience (DX) deployment must run in Kubernetes.
+The deployment must include DX Core, which provides Web Content Manager (WCM) and supports ACL lookup.

 ## Limitations